What Is a Real Estate Commission? 5 Myths Busted for First-Time Sellers

 As a seller, it’s vital to put the best possible version of your house on display.
 Many seller’s agents provide professional photography and staging at no extra cost to their clients.
 Christman, for example, has a professional she hires to help the sellers pack up their belongings for an easier sale process.

-Additionally, if you need work done to the house in order to pass inspection, like electrical or plumbing issues, seller’s agents will often connect you with the best of the best.
+Additionally, if you need work done to the house to pass inspection, like electrical or plumbing repairs, seller’s agents will often connect you with the best contractors.

 “The contractors we work with are tried and true.
 We trust them,” Christman explains.
 “We know they do good work and they’re very competitive with their pricing.
 All of that together equals more money in the seller’s pocket.”